-DCA will assign sequential project numbers to all Applications in the order they are received and prior to any form of Application review.
-Applicants will be permitted to submit a maximum of four (4) Applications for funding resources under the Plan.
-This limitation applies to Ownership interests of all proposed Project Participants except for Syndicators.
+The above limitations apply to Ownership interests of all proposed Project Participants except for Syndicators.
 Ownership interests of all Project Participants in the proposed Applications will be reviewed.
-If it is determined that a Project Participant has proposed Ownership interest in more than four (4) Applications, DCA will only evaluate the first four (4) Applications submitted to DCA.
+If it is determined that a Project Participant has proposed Ownership interests in excess of the above limitations, DCA will only evaluate the first submissions up to applicable limitation.
 Any other Applications which include the same Project Participant will be considered ineligible and will not be evaluated.